paulmbw/paulmbw-blog-2019/src/pages/articles/2020-04-19---remote-workout/index.md

 ## What was great

 What I most enjoyed about this experience was simply sharing it with a friend.
 I could have easily followed the workout tutorial on my own, but I knew it wouldn't have been the same.
-I would have lacked the voice to push me to do the last burpee (becuase my inner me would have said "I'd rather be in bed watching [fantano](https://www.youtube.com/channel/UCnxQ8o9RpqxGF2oLHcCn9VQ)), and to motivate me to keep going.
-Exercising really does make a difference when you're sharing with someone else.
+I would have lacked the voice to push me to do the last burpee (because my inner me would have said "I'd rather be in bed watching [fantano](https://www.youtube.com/channel/UCnxQ8o9RpqxGF2oLHcCn9VQ)), and to motivate me to keep going.
+Exercising really does make a difference when you're sharing it with someone else.

 Kal also had similar thoughts.
-He expressed how he'd usually become either tired, bored or unmotivated when doing YouTube workouts alone, but having someone to share the workout with really made a difference.
+He expressed how he'd usually become either tired, bored or unmotivated when following YouTube workouts alone, but having someone to share the workout with really made a difference.
 To quote Kal:

 >  Knowing he  was there motivated me to carry on and generally made me happy to be there.
 I was excited to do the workout because it felt less like a chore and more like something fun to do with my mate.

 ## What wasn't great

 We had to jump over a few technical hurdles before getting started with the workout.
 I had initially got set up using an iPad and multitasking with Skype and YouTube.
-I later realised while being on the Skype call, the camera shuts off once you navigate to a different app, which I thought was quite disappointing.
-As an alternative, I only used the tablet for the Skype call and used my laptop to follow the workout tutorial.
+I had one half of the screen on the Skype call, and the other half on the workout video.
+I later realised the camera shuts off when you have the Skype app and YouTube app side by side, so I couldn't see myself on the call.
+This was rather disappointing I thought (Apple, I'm not impressed!).
+Perhaps this is a limitation of iPad OS more than anything else.
+As an alternative, I used the tablet for the Skype call and used my laptop to follow the workout tutorial.

 Moreover, we also had to ensure we started the video at the same time to be in sync.
-Kal also had the video opened and we had to essentially click play simultaneously.
+Kal also had the video opened and we had to click play simultaneously.
 This worked somewhat well, but there were times where I had noticed I was a few seconds behind.
 To quote Kal once more:

 > While it was mostly a fun experience, it took us a while to get set up.
 I had issues keeping the camera on, and because it wasn't a guided workout video I had to constantly look up at the screen to follow the workout.
 Otherwise it was a lot of fun and I'd definitely do it again.